-There are two oscillator circuits in the microcontroller.

-System oscillator

-Both are designed for system clocks, namely the RC oscillator and the Crystal oscillator, which are determined by the options.
+There are 4 different oscillator modes implemented in the microcontroller, which are selected by configuration options.
+All of them are designed for system clocks, namely the external RC oscillator (ERC), external crystal oscillator (ECRY), internal RC oscillator with I/O(IRC) and internal RC oscillator with RTC OSC (IRC+RTC).
 No matter what oscillator type is selected, the signal provides the system clock.
-The HALT mode stops the system oscillator and ignores an external signal to conserve power.
+The Power-down mode stops the system oscillator, except for the RTC oscillator, and resists external signals to conserve power.